alpsayin/GP2Y0E02B_E-Fuse_Burner/README.md

     Don't try to give your sensor the slave-ID 0xF0, the sensor won't work with that slave-ID.
     Don't apply more than 3.3V to any of the sensors pads.

-    Version Python

-    This repository will attempt to translate Arduino project to an RPi compatible burner.

     Version 1